softwareconstruction240/softwareconstruction/chess/3-web-api/web-api.md

 Each service method receives a Request object containing all the information it needs to do its work.
 After performing its purpose, it returns a corresponding Result object containing the output of the method.
 These request and result objects would contain fields pertaining to each of the endpoints above.
 (Note: request and result classes do not need to be specifically created to what is shown in the specifications, it is up to your design on how you want to implement these methods).
 To do their work, service classes need to make heavy use of the Model classes and Data Access classes described above.

+> [!IMPORTANT]
-⚠ You must place your service classes in a folder named `server/src/main/java/service`.
+> You must place your service classes in a folder named `server/src/main/java/service`.

 ### Request and Result Classes